IshaParanjpe/IshaParanjpe/README.md

 ### 🚀 About Me
 Hello!
 I'm Isha Paranjpe, a junior data scientist based in Mumbai, India.
-- I'm deeply passionate about Computer Vision, NLP and Machine Learning
+- I'm deeply passionate about Computer Vision, NLP and Machine Learning.
 - I'm always curious and eager to learn, especially when it comes to data science, history, space and sports.
 - I love diving into real-life problems and finding creative solutions.
-- Beyond data, I enjoy sports, movies, books, and music
+- Beyond data, I enjoy sports, movies, books, and music!

 ### 📫 Let's Connect